-Hathaway's Hideaway & Mitchell FallsAfter anchoring in Winyalken Bay travel ashore aboard the Explorer to explore the maze of natural sandstone caves known as Hathaway’s Hideaway.
-Later, helicopters are available for optional scenic flights over the Mitchell Plateau for close up views of the mighty four-tiered Mitchell Falls.
-This evening, enjoy a spectacular Indian Ocean sunset as we indulge in a gourmet Aussie Beach BBQ.
+Hathaway's Hideaway & Mitchell FallsAfter anchoring in Winyalken Bay, travel ashore aboard the Xplorer to explore the maze of natural sandstone caves known as Hathaway’s Hideaway.
+Later, helicopters are available for optional scenic flights over the Mitchell Plateau for close up views of the mighty four-tiered Mitchell Falls(additional expense).
+This evening, enjoy a spectacular Indian Ocean sunset while indulging in a gourmet Aussie Beach BBQ.

 Bigge Island & Careening BayDiscover the rock art gallery on Bigge Island, featuring fine examples of both Wandjina and Bradshaw art.
-Then, explore Careening Bay which was named by Phillip Parker King after his ship ‘HMC Mermaid’ was careened during his second voyage of discovery in the Kimberley.
-Your lecturers will lead you to the site of a large boab tree baring the inscription “HMC Mermaid – 1820”, still clearly visible almost 200 years later.
+Then, explore Careening Bay which was named by Phillip Parker King after his ship ‘HMC Mermaid’ was careened for repairs during his second voyage of discovery in the Kimberley.
+Lecturers lead to the site of a large boab tree baring the inscription “HMC Mermaid – 1820”, still clearly visible almost 200 years later.

-Prince Regent River & King CascadesCruise the mighty Prince Regent River aboard Explorer to breathtaking King Cascades, an unusual and picturesque waterfall cascading over terraced rock formations.
-Enjoy a picnic lunch at beautiful Camp Creek, where there is time for a leisurely swim in the fresh water pools.
+Prince Regent River & King CascadesCruise the mighty Prince Regent River aboard Xplorer to breathtaking King Cascades, an unusual and picturesque waterfall cascading over terraced rock formations.
+Enjoy a picnic lunch at beautiful Camp Creek, where there is time for a leisurely swim in the freshwater pools.

-Montgomery Reef & Doubtful BayToday savor a truly unforgettable moment as Montgomery Reef ‘rises’ out of the ocean as the tide ebbs.
-Join your Expedition Staff aboard the Explorer and zodiacs to experience this natural phenomenon up close and discover the reef’s diverse marine life including turtles, manta rays and reef sharks.
+Montgomery Reef & Doubtful BaySavor a truly unforgettable moment as Montgomery Reef ‘rises’ out of the ocean as the tide ebbs.
+Join Expedition Staff aboard the Xplorer and zodiacs to experience this natural phenomenon up close and discover the reef’s diverse marine life including turtles, manta rays and reef sharks.
 Later, cruise through scenic Doubtful Bay.

 Raft Point & Ruby FallsCruising through Kuri Bay, home of the south sea pearl industry, travel ashore at Raft Point and visit a secluded and very interesting Aboriginal rock art gallery to view Wandjina art and the mysterious Bradshaw Paintings (Gwion).
 Later, explore Red Cone Creek and enjoy a cooling dip at Ruby Falls.